janelia-flyem/marktips/README.md

 --version prints the version and quits
---find-only finds and returns the tip locations but does not place the to do items --roi (RoI name) discards any found tips that are not in the input DVID RoI --username (username) assigns the to do items to the input username rather than the user running the script
+--find-only finds and returns the tip locations but does not place the to do items --roi (RoI name) discards any found tips that are not in the input DVID RoI --show-progress enables display of a progress bar while tips are detected (in stderr); as a side-effect, other warnings will also be shown
+--username (username) assigns the to do items to the input username rather than the user running the script
 ```